Kamal al-Din Gurg: Last days

 During the last days of Alauddin's reign, Kamal al-Din allied with Alauddin's slave-general Malik Kafur, who held the executive power during Alauddin's sickness.
 The two men were probably part of a group of non-Khalaj officers that tried to seize power from the Khalaj establishment of the Sultanate.
-According to the chronicler Yahya bin Ahmad Sirhindi, in 1315, Kamal al-Din participated in Malik Kafur's murder of Alp Khan, an influential rival nobleman and the governor of Gujarat.
-Alp Khan had been accused of conspiring to kill Alauddin, but this may have been Kafur's propaganda.
+According to the chronicler Yahya bin Ahmad Sirhindi, in 1315, Kamal al-Din participated in Malik Kafur's murder of Alp Khan, an influential rival nobleman, the governor of Gujarat and Alauddin's brother in-law.
+Alp Khan had been accused of conspiring to kill Alauddin, but this might have been Kafur's propaganda.

 The news of Alp Khan's murder led to a revolt in Gujarat, and Kafur sent Kamal al-Din to suppress the revolt.
 Kamal al-Din was killed in late 1315 or early 1316 in Gujarat, during a military operation.
 His son Taj al-Din Hushang (or Hoshang) inherited the 'iqta of Jalor, and later served as the muqta (provincial governor) of Hansi.